adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `username`: it is a string that contains the username of the new user

-  - PARAMETER `password`: it is a string that contains the password of the new user; if this parameter is missing, the newly-created user will have a random password of 12 characters (generated using `ConfigGen.genRandomPassword()`)
+  - PARAMETER `password`: it is a string that contains the password of the new user; if this parameter is missing, the newly-created user will have a random password of 12 characters (generated using `ConfigGen.genRandomPassword()`); if `password` is an integer, it will be interpreted as the length of the newly-generated random password

 EXAMPLE:
 ```js